 From a feature set perspective, LMA tools that support effective CAM for distributed brands may include:

-Local marketing automation technology makes the workflow and execution challenges of franchise brand management much easier – especially with a tool like CampaignDrive.
-Add templates and assets, lock down your assets to preserve brand integrity, and release collateral to your franchisees all within one centralized tool.
+Centralized asset management systems make the workflow and execution challenges of franchise brand management much easier - especially with a tool like CampaignDrive.
+Add templates and assets, lock down your assets to preserve brand integrity, and release the collateral to your franchisees all within one centralized tool.

 The benefits of a tool like CampaignDrive for asset management include: